bobjacobsen/csc-exercises/CSC/README.md

  - The <a href="https://www.kernel.org/pub/software/scm/git/docs/">detailed Git documentation</a>.
  - Lots of <a href="http://gitready.com">questions and answers</a> on Git usage.
- - A writeup on how to <a href="https://git.wiki.kernel.org/index.php/GitSvnCrashCourse">convert your SVN thinking</a> to Git;
-see also a
-<a href="http://git.or.cz/course/svn.html">slightly older but more readable version</a>.

 The web has lots of talks and tutorials on more advanced Git topics.